googledatastudio/community-visualizations/README.md

 This repository contains open-source code for [Data Studio Community Visualizations](https://developers.google.com/datastudio/visualization).

+Community visualizations allow Data Studio users to create custom visualizations that integrate into their dashboards.

 ## Trusted testing
 The community visualization feature is currently in trusted testing.
 You will